gunnar0022/my-yomitan-setup/README.md

 }
 ```
 **Be sure to save your changes!**
+### 1.4 Upload to web
+You will likely need to sync your changes after this.
+If prompted, be sure to hit **Upload to Anki Web**

+### 1.5 Create Empty Deck
+- You'll want to create a new deck that new flashcards can get set too.
+- From the main screen of Anki (click **decks** if you're lost), there's a **Create Deck** on the bottom of the page.

 ## Step 2: Set Up Yomitan (Chrome Extension)

 ### 2.1 Install Yomitan